moritzschaefer/pavooc/README.md

 ## exon expressions

 GUIDES (http://guides.sanjanalab.org/) offers a nice way of considering exon expressions.
 It would be nice and easy to add an expression level to guides in the table in the GeneViewer table.

+## improve repository

+Tests are not running a.t.m..
+Also it would be nice to have automatic PEP8 and TypeScript sanity checks.

+## Model features

+Adding chromatin accessibility could be a very useful feature..

+## Favicon

+The website still has the stock react favicon.
+What a shame!